 Vergent has a fiduciary duty to vote proxies both in a timely manner and in the best interest of clients.
-The central tenet of our proxy voting policy is that good corporate governance enhances long-termshareholder value.
-Vergent utilizes the proxy research and voting services of Institutional Shareholder Services (ISS) to help assess and vote proxies in accordance with our proxy voting policy.
-ISS prepares voting recommendations for all proposals on which we are entitled to vote.
+The central tenet of our proxy voting policy is that good corporate governance enhances long-term shareholder value.
+Vergent utilizes the proxy research and voting services of Institutional Shareholder Services (ISS) to help assess and vote proxies in accordance with our custom proxy voting policy.
+Considering Vergent's custom guidelines, ISS prepares voting recommendations for all proposals on which we are entitled to vote.
 Vergent uses these recommendations as a guide, however, certain situations will warrant additional review.
 Where there is a recommendation to vote against management, we reach out to the company to gain a better understanding of the issue at hand.
-As a result, of our assessment of the relevant information, Vergent may choose to vote contrary to the ISS recommendation.
+The Investment team at Vergent receives support from the dedicated Stewardship and Engagement team.
+As a result of this engagement and our assessment of the relevant information, Vergent may choose to vote contrary to the ISS recommendation.
 That said, Vergent will always vote proxies taking into account the best interests of shareholders.

-Vergent's approach to proxy voting is set out in a separate Voting Rights Policy.
+Vergent's approach to proxy voting is set out in a separate Proxy Voting Policy.